seananderson/metafolio/inst/ms/ms.md

 In our ecological portfolios, we defined assets as stream-level populations and the portfolios as salmon metapopulations (Table
 \ref{t:port}).
 We use the terms \textit{stream} and \textit{populations}
 interchangeably to represent the portfolio assets.
-The portfolio investors were the stakeholders in the fishery and metapopulation performance.
+We defined the portfolio investors as the stakeholders in the fishery and metapopulation performance.
 For example, we could consider fisheries managers, conservation agencies, or First Nations groups as investors.
 We defined asset value as the abundance of returning salmon in each stream and value of the portfolio as the overall metapopulation abundance.
 In this scenario, the equivalent to financial rate of return is the generation-to-generation rate of change of metapopulation abundance.
-We defined the financial asset investment weights as the carrying capacity of the stream populations --- specifically the unfinished equilibrium stock size --- since maintaining or restoring habitat requires money, time, and resources.
+We defined the financial asset investment weights as the capacity of the stream populations --- specifically the unfinished equilibrium stock size --- since maintaining or restoring habitat requires money, time, and resources.

 Salmon metapopulation dynamics
 ------------------------------

-The salmon metapopulation dynamics in our simulation were governed by a spawner-return relationship with stochastic noise and by straying between populations.
+The salmon metapopulation dynamics in our simulation were governed by a spawner-return relationship with stochastic demographic noise and by straying between populations.

 ### Spawner-return relationship